Carolyn Vachani RN, MSN, AOCN

 Because there are so many forms of NHL that can involve all different organs, signs and symptoms can vary depending on the areas of the body that are affected.
 For instance, MALT lymphoma affects the stomach lining and can cause nausea, vomiting, and abdominal pain.
 Cutaneous T-cell lymphoma affects the skin and can cause redness, itching, or raised patches on the skin.

 When a patient presents with signs or symptoms of NHL, the physician will perform a complete medical health history and a physical exam.
 A biopsy of the enlarged lymph node is necessary to determine if lymphoma is present, and if so, of what type.
-This can be done by sticking a needle into the node to remove some tissue, but more often the entire node is removed for examination.
+This can be done by inserting a needle into the node to remove some tissue, but more often the entire node is removed for examination.

 Once NHL is found, a series of other tests are done to determine if the lymphoma has spread, where it has spread to, and other prognostic information.
 These tests may include further blood tests (complete blood count, sedimentation rate, LDH, albumin and beta-2 microglobulin), chest x-ray, CT scan or MRI of the chest, abdomen and pelvis, PET scan, and bone marrow biopsy.

-Staging is then done based on the Ann Arbor Staging Classification
+Staging is then done based on the Ann Arbor Staging Classification:

 These letters can be added to all stages: (ex: stage IIA, stage IIIB)